• Home

 This is a 12-week professional screenwriting lab rooted in storycraft, character transformation, and real industry insight, taught by a consultant and executive who’s helped writers land reps, options, and deals, and has pitched to nearly every major studio, streamer, and production company for 20 years.

-It’s the most extensive support system Max and his Story Farm coaching and consulting has ever provided.
-Teaming up with the ISA will ensure all participating writers will grow, evolve, and develop into even stronger writers by the end of the 3-month lab.
+It’s the most extensive support system Max Timm and his Story Farm coaching and consulting has ever provided.
+Teaming up with the ISA will ensure all participating writers will grow, evolve, and develop into even stronger writers by the end of the lab.

 Writers Receive...